 From the beginning, Ovid assembled one of Napa’s “dream teams”; David Abreu is the vineyard manager and Andy Erickson was the founding winemaker (Screaming Eagle, Harlan Estate and his own label, Favia with his wife).
 Incidentally Ovid was one of Andy’s first consulting clients.
 David Abreu planted and continues to oversee the management of the vineyards.
 In addition the famed French blending master Michel Rolland is their consulting winemaker and is in the valley several times throughout the year to consult with key wine making decisions.

 In mid 2017 a majority share of Ovid was sold to the Duncan family, the owners of Silver Oak Cellars and Twomey wineries.
-Mark and Dana retained a minority interest (and kept their nearby home).
+Mark and Dana retained a minority interest (and kept their nearby home until 2021 when it was sold to a family originally from Australia).

 During our first visit to the property, we met with CEO and managing partner Janet Pagano and winemaker Austin Peterson.
 Austin joined the team as an assistant winemaker to Andy Erickson in 2006 and was promoted to head winemaker in 2011.
 Austin barrel sampled us on their 2008 Cabernet Franc, one aged in wood tanks and the other aged in concrete.
 From merely these few tastes it is evident that Cabernet Franc does extremely well here.
 The one aged in concrete shows a pleasing dustiness on the nose with hints of wet stone and lavender.
 The earthiness also continues on to the palate.
 With the amount of rocks and iron and mineral rich soils in the vineyards, perhaps its no surprise that some of this terroir reflect in the wines.
 The concrete tends to soften the tannins slightly.
 The wine fermented in wooden tanks shows excellent fruit – notes of blackberry on the nose, it is rich, layered and maybe slightly more showy than the wine fermented in the concrete.
 Blending the two creates excellent layering and depth.